 THOUGHTS OF AN GLADIATOR, AWAITING THE OF THE ARENA PORTCULLIS:

-OF REBELLION (CARNAGE AT CAMULODUNUM):
+MEMORIES OF (CARNAGE AT CAMULODUNUM):

 AND BATTLE: 61 AD (C.E.)